Q:

 A:

 Bisphenol A and bisphenol B are two common dihydric phenol compounds.
-They have slight differences in structure, but they have a wide range of applications in the fields of chemical industry, biodegradable plastics and plasticizers.
-This article will analyze the difference between bisphenol A and bisphenol B in detail from the aspects of structure, application, advantages and disadvantages, and provide readers with practical suggestions.
+I've found that Specifically They have slight differences in structure, however they have a wide range of applications in the fields of chemical sector, biodegradable plastics and plasticizers.
+Pretty interesting, huh?.
+For example This article will examine the difference between bisphenol A and bisphenol B in detail from the aspects of structure, consumption, advantages and disadvantages, and provide readers with practical suggestions.

 1. what is bisphenol A and bisphenol B?